E-Commerce Sales Tax

 Documenting Tax-Exempt Sales Online

 You want to keep detailed records of all the tax-exempt sales you make.
-These should include the customer's exemption certificate, the items they bought, and the exemption reason.
+These should include the customer's exemption certificate, the items they bought, and the reason.

 The Role of Marketplaces in Sales Tax Compliance